brend/cb/README.md

 Maybe it'll be the scripting language for a computer game sometime, who knows!

 ## how
-NL is written in pure, fresh C. Compile by simply issuing `make`.
-A fragrant, toasty binary will be placed under `bin/nl`.
+cb is written in pure, fresh C. Compile by simply issuing `make`.
+A fragrant, toasty binary will be placed under `bin/cb`.

 ## some examples

 Evaluate expressions by using the `-e` switch:

 ```
-$ nl -e "if 3+4 > 5 then 1 else 0
+$ cb -e "if 3+4 > 5 then 1 else 0
 ```

 Evaluate a file:

 ```
-$ nl sample.nl
+$ cb sample.cb
 ```

-Executed without any arguments, `nl` will read from standard input.
+Executed without any arguments, `cb` will read from standard input.